TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 7.2.0 - 24/06/2026 =
+* Fix - Logo scaling configured in the template settings is not applied to invoice templates and PDF documents.
+* Fix - Email attachments are not sent consistently when multiple document template email attachments are enabled.
+* Fix - Duplicate Delivery/Pickup Date fields are displayed on invoices when using the WooCommerce Delivery & Pickup Date Time Pro plugin.
+* Fix - Fatal error during PDF generation when PDF attachments are enabled on some hosting environments.
+* Fix - WooCommerce Checkout Add-Ons values are not displayed in generated invoices and documents.
+* Fix - Fatal error during PDF generation when an invalid order is encountered.
+* Fix - PDF attachments are incorrectly attached to Admin New Order emails when only the "Attach PDF to Customer Emails" setting is enabled.

 = 7.1.2 - 13/05/2026 =
 * Feature - Added integration with Deposits & Partial Payments for WooCommerce Pro (AWCDP).
 Documents now display a Deposit Amount row and a Future Payments row for deposit orders, reading the correct persisted meta values set at checkout.